GuidanceMantras/GuidanceMantras/README.md

 - Follow the rule: Be with everyone, trust no one in life
 - Parents, Siblings and relative, friends are also people
 - Learn to deal with Parents, Siblings, relatives, friends
+- Learn to deal with people with different personalities  and behaviour such as Rude, Negative, difficult, soft and hard
+- Learn to deal with people at work

 ### Chain of effects in life
 - will be added with diagram